HiPerCoRe/KTT/OnboardingGuide.md

 Apart from execution times, KTT can also collect other types of information from kernel runs.
 This includes low-level profiling metrics from kernel function executions such as global memory utilization, number of executed instructions and more.
-These metrics can be utilized, e.g., by searchers to find well-performing configurations faster, or KTT user may want to collect them to better understand their kernel's performance.
+These metrics can be utilized, e.g., by searchers to find well-performing configurations faster, or KTT users may want to collect them to better understand their kernel's performance.
 The collection of profiling metrics is disabled by default as it changes the default tuning behavior.
 In order to collect all profiling metrics, it is usually necessary to run the same kernel function multiple times (the number increases when more metrics are collected).
 It furthermore requires kernels to be run synchronously.
 Enabling profiling metrics collection thus decreases tuning performance.
 It is possible to mitigate performance impact by allowing only specific metrics, which can be done through KTT API.